PredatH0r/extraQL/readme.md

 Changelog
 =========

+Version 2.6
+---
+- using long living steam API session to prevent massive FPS drops after running the application for a while

 Version 2.5.1
+---
 - fixed incorrect detection of workshop folder

 Version 2.5
+---
 - improved check for correct Quake Live and Steam Workshop directory to prevent installing scripts to a wrong folder.

 Version 2.4.1
+---
 - fixed starting multiple instances of extraQL

 Version 2.4
+---
 - better error logging in case steam_api.dll could not be initialized
 - added /sn_suffix to append a text to the steam nickname

 Version 2.3
+---
 - added option to install script in "Steam Apps/common/Quake Live/<steam-id>/baseq3/js" instead of the workshop folder (to track down issues where users reported that script are not executed)
 - fixed wrong window size when starting and the options pane was hidden